Book on Interviews

 Writing – Past and Present

 In a world filled with uncertainty and too little chocolate, I have always anchored myself in writing.
 As an academic I published articles on communications issues.
-As a commercial fisher in Alaska, I turned to writing humorous articles on boating and fishing.
+Serious treatises on serious topics.
+Then, as a commercial fisher in Alaska, I turned to writing humorous articles on boating and fishing.
 As a management consultant I survived three years writing a monthly column on HR and leadership for a regional business journal.
-In 2013 I self-published a book to use in my consulting practice: Disastrous Interviews: The Comic, Tragic and Just Plain Ugly.
-In 2016 I was a finalist in the PNWA mystery writers contest.
-Currently I’m focusing on writing a mystery series featuring an HR investigator who lives on a semi-rural island just a twenty-minute ferry ride away from Seattle.
+But I never lost my preference for the humorous side of learning as reflected in the titles of speeches I’ve delivered as a consultant: Negativity – Dark Matter and Sticky Stuff; Leadership – Super Glue, Duct Tape and Velcro; Stress – Clutter and Cortisol; and Interviewing – Lessons Learned the Easy way, Through Someone Else’s Experience.